stanford-oval/genie-cloud/doc/thingpedia-tutorial.md

 In this tutorial,
 we will use [The Cat API](https://almond.stanford.edu/thingpedia/devices/by-id/com.thecatapi) again as a running example.
-But different from tutorial 2, we will explain more details about each step.
+But unlike Tutorial 2, we will explain more details about each step.
 We encourage you to create a device you are interested in to work through this tutorial.
-To avoid getting into the details of the OAuth authentication or configuration for IoTs too early, a public web service which requires no authentication or only needs an API key would be preferred.
+To avoid getting into the details of the OAuth authentication or configuration for IoTs too early, we recommend to try a public web service which requires no authentication or only needs an API key.
 You can find a collective list of public APIs from [toddmotto/public-apis](https://github.com/toddmotto/public-apis).

 ## Get started